IngridAtMicrosoft/DocsContent/singlesource/v2/media-streams-vod.md

 [!INCLUDE [<prerelease-api>](../includes/future-api.md)]

-Media data can be uploaded to media stream.
+Media content can be uploaded to media stream for on-demand streaming.
 When data is uploaded, the media content is copied and converted into format that can be streamed.

 ## Creating a media stream by uploading files